-"Saporoso is an erotic feast of the senses.
-As tenderly prepared as a sumptuous Italian banquet.
-Barone, an Italian-American born in a southern Italian neighborhood of Brooklyn, fires up her “Poetry of Pasta” in a passionate paen to the bello of her life and love.
-She merges physical ecstasy with spiritual rapture.
-Every ingredient, fruit, vegetable, herb and morsel is a vivid anatomical part of her lover to be savored and immortalized, recalling the beautifully sensuous poems of Neruda's Captain's Verses, written in Capri, where not by coincidence Barone married and drew inspiration from.
-Some poems include her mother's recipes and the exquisite illustrations by Lam Khong of various edibles, likewise immortalize their natural beauty, complementing Barone's poetry with elegant resonance." — Genny Lim, SFJazz Poet Laureate and author of Paper Gods and Rebels
+"Saporoso is a tenderly prepared, erotic feast of the senses.
+Barone merges physical ecstasy with spiritual rapture as every fruit, vegetable and herb is a vivid part of her lover to be savored.
+Exquisite illustrations by Lam Khong of various edibles immortalize their natural beauty, complementing Barone's poetry with elegant resonance." — Genny Lim, SFJazz Poet Laureate and author of Paper Gods and Rebels

 "Barone paints a sensual farmer’s market of delights full of textures, aromas, glimpses of color and whisps of yearning.
 Through a careful examination of a lemon, a loaf of bread, the moon, she unravels the intimate specificity of the experience of being alive.
 Barone’s poetry will heighten the senses and serves up the delicious flavors of life." — Philip T. Nails, founder of the LA Poetry Society and author of Evidence

 "Saporoso is tasty, sensuous, delicious, nutritious for the body and soul.
-Its menu offers up the history of fruits and vegetables, herbs and spices, food-gathering and love-gathering, relationships, familial and erotic, desire and hunger - perhaps approaching (or always pursuing) satiation.
-It all comes together in an inter-continental pot au feu, a luscious dessert that will draw you to the table.
-Reading Saporoso is like lining up for seconds at your sister’s table: you know your meal is going to be full of familiar seasonings to satisfy your palate; there’s also a good chance you’ll be sweetly surprised by some new flavors whose import you missed on your first serving.
-Gorgeous drawings by Lam Khong accompany the poems, to whet our appetites." — Norma Smith, author of the upcoming poetry collection Home Remedy
+Its menu offers up the history of food-gathering and love-gathering, relationships, familial and erotic, desire and hunger - perhaps approaching (or always pursuing) satiation.
+Gorgeous drawings by Lam Khong accompany the poems, to whet our appetites." — Norma Smith, author Home Remedy

 Support Feather Press